DocHolliday13x/auth-api/README.md

 3. add all of the configs
 4. extract all files from `api-server` into the root of the repo
 5. `npm i` in the root of the repo and make sure that all the packages from both package.json files are installed.
 Ran `npm i cors bcrypt base-64 jsonwebtoken` to install the missing packages
+6. Get proof of life on the API server
-6. Insert `auth` folder from the `auth-server` into the new repo's `src` folder
+7. Insert `auth` folder from the `auth-server` into the new repo's `src` folder
-7. confirm things work
+8. check paths then confirm things work
-8. models - we need ONE `models/index.js` file, so will import users from `auth/models` into `src/models`.
+9. models - we need ONE `models/index.js` file, so will import users from `auth/models` into `src/models`.

 #### `.env` requirements (where applicable)